Keith Richards Biography, Career, Net Worth, And Other Interesting Facts

 Richards grew up in Dartford, Kent, where he went to school and later studied art.
 He met Mick Jagger, Bill Wyman, Charlie Watts, Ian Stewart, and Brian Jones, forming the Rolling Stones.
 Apart from playing guitar, Richards sometimes takes the lead vocals in their songs, like Happy, Before They Make Me Run, and Connection.

-Outside of the Rolling Stones, Richards has his band called The X-Pensive Winos.
+Outside of the Rolling Stones, Keith Richards has his band called The X-Pensive Winos.
 He’s also appeared in movies notably playing Captain Teague in the Pirates of the Caribbean series a character inspired by his persona.

 For his contributions to music Richards has received numerous accolades.
 He’s been inducted into the Rock and Roll Hall of Fame and the UK Music Hall of Fame with the Rolling Stones.
 Rolling Stone magazine has recognized him as one of the greatest guitarists ranking him 4th in 2011 and 15th in 2023.
 Several songs he co-wrote with Jagger are considered among the greatest ever, appearing on the magazine’s 500 Greatest Songs of All Time list.